Triple Crown (professional wrestling): Lucha Underground

 Lucha Underground had three established titles in its promotion, the Lucha Underground Championship, the Gift of the Gods Championship and, uniquely, Trios Championship.

 Johnny Mundo completed the Lucha Underground Triple Crown the fastest, achieving it in a mere 85 days between January and April 2016.

 List of Lucha Underground Triple Crown winners

+National Wrestling Alliance

+The National Wrestling Alliance (NWA) Triple Crown consists of the NWA World's Heavyweight Championship, the NWA World Tag Team Championship, and the NWA National Heavyweight Championship.
+Jax Dane is recognized as the first ever NWA Triple Crown winner, holding the NWA World Heavyweight, National, and World Tag Team titles.

+List of NWA Triple Crown winners

+The following is a list of NWA Triple Crown winners with dates indicating the wrestler's first or only reign with the respective championship.

+List of NWA Women's Triple Crown winners

+The National Wrestling Alliance (NWA) Women's Triple Crown consists of the NWA World Women's Championship, the NWA World Women's Tag Team Championship, and the NWA World Women's Television Championship.
+Kenzie Paige is the first NWA Women's Triple Crown Champion.
+She achieved this by winning the NWA World Women's Television Championship, the NWA World Women's Tag Team Championship (with Ella Envy), and the NWA World Women's Championship.

 New Japan Pro-Wrestling

 The New Japan Pro-Wrestling Triple Crown consisted of the IWGP Heavyweight Championship, the IWGP Intercontinental Championship and the NEVER Openweight Championship.
 The NJPW Triple Crown is unique as it consists of three singles championships, instead of a tag team championship in addition to two singles.

 The IWGP Heavyweight and Intercontinental championships were retired in 2021, and it is unknown if NJPW considers their replacement, the IWGP World Heavyweight Championship, as a suitable accolade for the Triple Crown.
 It is also unknown if it considers the IWGP United States Heavyweight Championship as a part of the accolade, although it is considered part of their Grand Slam.